Erin-Fedewa-NOAA/Snow-Crab-Condition/README.md

 # Snow-Crab-Condition
 Script, data and output for NPRB funded project: Bering Sea snow crab lipid condition metrics in relation to temperature and recruitment dynamics.
-The "condition_haul_master.csv" contains immature snow crab sampled for hepatopancreas on 2019, 2021 and 2022 EBS and NBS NOAA bottom trawl surveys.
+This dataset contains immature snow crab sampled for hepatopancreas on 2019, 2021 and 2022 EBS and NBS NOAA bottom trawl surveys.
+Hepatopancreas samples were extracted for fatty acids to explore spatiotemporal variation in condition

 # Objectives:
 1)	Determine spatial and interannual variation in body condition (i.e. total lipid content) and energy allocation (i.e. lipid class composition) of juvenile snow crab in the Bering Sea